-Mark Spence has been producing with the Bruised Orange Theater Company in Chicago for years, and while we first met during one of his headier shows, it's the group's ongoing "I Saw You" at Town Hall Pub — where they act out personal ads in the form of the characters they imagine wrote the original "scripts" — that's made a lasting mark on the city's comedy and theater culture.
+Mark Spence has been producing with the Bruised Orange Theater Company in Chicago for years, and while we first met during one of his headier shows, it's the group's ongoing "I Saw You" at Town Hall Pub—where they act out personal ads in the form of the characters they imagine wrote the original "scripts"—that's made a lasting mark on the city's comedy and theater culture.
 In the past few years, Mark's gone deep into beer and homebrewing, and has developed one of the most trusted palates in my circle of drinking buddies.
 We met up at one of Mark's favorite spots, Smallbar Logan, to snap this epic pic during Chicago's polar vortex.
-Hunters gotta hunt.
+The man is nothing if not dedicated.

 What's your favorite style of beer?

 My palate seems to be changing right now.
 For the longest time, it was an American Pale Ale.
 Now, I find myself reaching for anything that doesn’t feature the citrusy American hop profile.
 Right now, classic British and German styles are my favorites.

 What's in your fridge right now?

 My kegerator is full of homebrew, my main fridge has bottles of a different homebrew, Surly’s Hell, Darkhorse’s Boffo Brown, and Left Hand’s Sawtooth.

 What was the first beer that clued you in?